 It’s been said that a journey of a thousand miles begins with a single step.
 And when you’re trying to lose weight, the toughest step of all can be the one you take onto the bathroom scale.
-Will those numbers in front of your toes serve as proof of your progress?
-What if you haven’t lost as much as you expected — or if you’ve actually gained a pound or two?
-It’s common for many people to avoid weighing themselves for these very reasons.
+What if you haven’t lost as much as you expected — or if you’ve gained a pound or two?
+If you're wondering how often you should weigh yourself, you're not alone.

-Yet if you’re trying to lose weight, it can be helpful to weigh yourself — and to do so regularly.
+How often you check your weight might make a difference when it comes to reaching your health and weight loss goals.
 Frequent weigh-ins not only help you keep track of your progress and feel motivated, but research shows they can also help you lose weight.1 At the same time, not doing regular weigh-ins can lead to weight gain.2 In fact, self-weighing can be so effective that many experts now recommend weighing yourself daily if you’re trying to lose weight — or to maintain the loss you’ve already achieved.

 Here’s a look at the science behind daily weigh-ins, as well as tips to make the most out of your trips to the scale.

-Research shows weighing yourself every day can be one of the most important tools in your weight-loss journey.
-Based off these findings, Jenny Craig recommends daily weigh-ins on your own, in addition to weekly weigh-ins with your personal weight loss consultant.
+Research shows weighing yourself every day can be one of the most important tools in your weight loss journey.
+Based off these findings, Jenny Craig recommends daily weigh-ins on your own, in addition to weekly weigh-ins with your personal weight loss coach.
 (But if you find weigh-ins causing more anxiety than motivation, do what is best for you and your journey.)